-There are many great projects running across Dartmoor during 2019/2020.
+There are many great projects running across Dartmoor over the next few years.
 Here are just a few you can support through donating:

 Southern Damselfly Project